Ion Ionescu (footballer, born 1938): Managerial career

-Ionescu began his managerial career in 1978 at Divizia B club Gloria Buzău, guiding them to promotion to Divizia A by the season's end.
-He then coached the team throughout the entire 1978–79 season.
-Following another stint at Rapid București, he retired from coaching to work as a lawyer and, for a brief period, as a judge.
+In the winter of 1973, Ionescu was appointed head coach of second-tier club Șoimii Sibiu but failed to guide them to promotion to the first division.
+From 1975 to 1976, he had a tenure at CSM Suceava.
+In 1977, he coached Divizia B side Gloria Buzău, guiding them to promotion to Divizia A by the season's end.
+He then coached the team throughout the entire 1978–79 season and helped them avoid relegation.
+Between 1980 and 1984, Ionescu had stints at Rapid București, CSM Suceava and FC Constanța.
+Afterwards, he retired from coaching to work as a lawyer and, for a brief period, as a judge.

 Personal life

 Sports commentator Ilie Dobre wrote a book about him titled Ion Ionescu între "templul" Giuleștiului și cel al justiției (Ion Ionescu between the "temple" of Giulești and that of justice), which was released in 2002.